lalomorales22/penguins/docs/gateway/trusted-proxy-auth.md

 - If your proxy doesn't authenticate users (just a TLS terminator or load balancer)
 - If there's any path to the Gateway that bypasses the proxy (firewall holes, internal network access)
 - If you're unsure whether your proxy correctly strips/overwrites forwarded headers
-- If you only need personal single-user access (consider Tailscale Serve + loopback for simpler setup)
+- If you only need private single-user access (consider Tailscale Serve or SSH for simpler setup)

 ## How It Works